 In the search bar, type "Enterprise applications" and select it from the results.

-In the list of enterprise applications, search for "BindTuning Provisioning" and select the application.
+In the list of enterprise applications, search for "BindTuning Provisioning" (or any other BindTuning EA), and select the application.

 Under the "Security" section in the left-hand menu, select "Permissions."
 Here you will see the full list of permissions granted to BindTuning.